 His father’s influence shows in his work, he says, but so does his mother’s in equal measure.
 The combination of the two skill sets is how this artisan comes up with his remarkable countertops.

 Ashby’s concrete countertops are distinctive for a few different reasons: They all feature a marbled finish unmatched in the industry.
 His sealers look different than most others.
 And, most revolutionary, he’s perfected a way to make award-winning bilevel concrete countertops.

 To explain bilevel, it’s best to picture a normal flat countertop.
 Countertops are supposed to be flat and one level, right?
 Well … not so much, once you see Ashby’s design.
-Picture a countertop that’s flat until about midway or so when the surface is interrupted with a defined raised edge (that looks a little rocky) and marks the beginning of another flat surface … just slightly raised.
-That’s an Ashby bilevel.
+Picture a countertop that’s flat until about midway or so.
+At that point, there is an interruption on the surface where a raised edge (that looks a little rocky) and marks the beginning of another flat surface … just slightly raised.
+That’s an Ashby bilevel concrete countertops.